testcontainers/testcontainers-native/docs/c/README.md

-# Using Testcontainers for C
+# Using Testcontainers Native

-You can use the `testcontainers-c` library with common C unit testing frameworks and, soon, with package managers.
+You can use the `testcontainers-native` library with common C unit testing frameworks and, soon, with package managers.

 !!! note